Most Recent Update:

 - Serve either family style or in individual portions by plating some risotto then mounding up some of the squash on top.
 Garnish with Parmesan cheese and spooky it up by giving it "eyes."

 Thank you so much for spending some time with me today.
-Have a lovely day.
+Enjoy your creamy black rice risotto, and have a lovely day.